DreamWorks Dragons: Production

 On October 12, 2010, it was announced that Cartoon Network had acquired worldwide broadcast rights to a weekly animated series based on the film.
 According to Tim Johnson, executive producer for How to Train Your Dragon, the series was planned to be much darker and deeper than DreamWorks Animation's previous television series spin-offs, with a similar tone to the film, and would follow after the events of the first film.
-DreamWorks Dragons is the first (and only) DreamWorks Animation series to air on Cartoon Network; DreamWorks Animation's previous television series, including The Penguins of Madagascar, Kung Fu Panda: Legends of Awesomeness, and later Monsters vs. Aliens, had aired on Nickelodeon.
+DreamWorks Dragons is also the first (and only) DreamWorks Animation series produced for Cartoon Network as previous television series, including The Penguins of Madagascar, Kung Fu Panda: Legends of Awesomeness, and later Monsters vs. Aliens, were produced for Nickelodeon.

 Although it was initially announced that the series would be called Dragons: The Series, the San Diego Comic-Con schedule announced in June 2012 revealed the new title to be Dragons: Riders of Berk.
 The second season of the show was titled Dragons: Defenders of Berk.
 At the end of May 2014, DreamWorks Animation announced that the series would move to Netflix in spring 2015.